-The Mainframe computers are used in many sectors for special purposes because of its processing power.
+The purpose of Mainframe computers is being used in many sectors because of its processing power.
 Do you want to know about the mainframe computers and their uses?
 To know all the things about a Mainframe computer, go through this whole article.
 By the end of this article, you will know all about the mainframe computers and their uses.

 What Is Mainframe Computer?

-Mainframes usually serve the purpose of transferring the desired data in real time.
+Mainframes usually serve the purpose of transferring the desired data in real-time.
 That’s why multinational companies buy them in the first place.
 Processing is not one of its fortes.
 But nowadays newer generation packs bit processing capability.
-This enables mainframes to identify a fault during a transaction in real time.
-Latest technologies like the cloud computing are taking the place of mainframes but after some extent companies are being forced to buy mainframes.
+This enables mainframes to identify a fault during a transaction in real-time.
+The latest technologies like cloud computing are taking the place of mainframes but to some extent, companies are being forced to buy mainframes.
 The reason is that mainframes specialize in high-speed data transmission.
 The point advanced technologies will continuously be hitting the market but the previous ones will not lose their market because of their specialty.

 Apple in Need of Mainframe

 Even the giant of the mobile manufacturer, Apple, is in need of mainframes.
 I teamed up with IBM, the top mainframe manufacturer, for its services.
-IBM manufactured a mainframe solely for the maintenance of mobile apps which apple needed.
+IBM manufactured a mainframe solely for the maintenance of mobile apps that Apple needed.
 Mainframes can encrypt data and transfer quite quickly.